riths0321/Snake/README.md

-# Snake Game using Python programming language and his library.
+# Snake Game using Python programming language and Python library.